hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 One of the things that's so difficult about leadership is that you can really only start to realise this type of thing by the nature of the conversations you have months down the road after it's a bit too late to directly address them.
 If I were to break down an ideal scenario for what I could've done, it would be:

-- Recognize and position myself as an interim director with the sole focus of preparing for the next change in leadership
+- Recognise and position myself as an interim director with the sole focus of preparing for the next change in leadership
 - In doing so, one of the highest impact things I could've done was: documenting, describing, and quantifying the scope of the problem.
   I did the describing part really well, I'm proud of that; but I did precious little documentation of it, which led to repeated conversations and some uncomfortable moments for my SVP as she came in and had very little ability to immediately present clear and quantifiable cases to the rest of leadership for the problem that she and I were both able to articulate.